u-boot/u-boot/doc/driver-model/design.rst

 The steps are:

-   1. If priv_auto_alloc_size is non-zero, then the device-private space is allocated for the device and zeroed.
+   1. If priv_auto is non-zero, then the device-private space is allocated for the device and zeroed.
 It will be accessible as dev->priv.
 The driver can put anything it likes in there, but should use it for run-time information, not platform data (which should be static and known before the device is probed).

-   2. If platdata_auto_alloc_size is non-zero, then the platform data space is allocated.
+   2. If platdata_auto is non-zero, then the platform data space is allocated.
 This is only useful for device tree operation, since otherwise you would have to specific the platform data in the U_BOOT_DEVICE() declaration.
 The space is allocated for the device and zeroed.
 It will be accessible as dev->platdata.

-   3. If the device's uclass specifies a non-zero per_device_auto_alloc_size, then this space is allocated and zeroed also.
+   3. If the device's uclass specifies a non-zero per_device_auto, then this space is allocated and zeroed also.
 It is allocated for and stored in the device, but it is uclass data. owned by the uclass driver.
    It is possible for the device to access it.

-   4. If the device's immediate parent specifies a per_child_auto_alloc_size then this space is allocated.
+   4. If the device's immediate parent specifies a per_child_auto then this space is allocated.
 This is intended for use by the parent device to keep track of things related to the child.
 For example a USB flash stick attached to a USB host controller would likely use this